 The amendment makes significant changes to the recognition and measurement of employee benefit obligations and termination benefits, and to the disclosures for all employee benefits.
 The amended standard requires immediate recognition of actuarial gains and losses in OCI as they arise, without subsequent recycling to net income.
-This is consistent with the Corporation's current accounting policy; however, the Corporation is continuing to evaluate the impact of the additional disclosures resulting from the new standard.
+This is consistent with the Corporation's current accounting policy and, therefore, the adoption of the amendment did not have an impact on the recognition and measurement of the employee benefit obligation; however, this change resulted in additional disclosures in the financial statements.